 If you are interested to learn more, we have written an article about the difference between regular and microgreen seeds – Are Microgreen Seeds Different From Regular Seeds?

 Microgreen Seed Suppliers by Region

 As said in the top, we will continue to update this list based on our own experience and feedback we get from our readers.
-Feel free to use the comment section below and share how and where you get your microgreen seeds.
+Feel free to drop us a mail and share how and where you get your microgreen seeds.

 |William Dam Seeds||10+||Non-GMO, Organic||Canada|

 |Amazon US||50+||Non-GMO, Organic, Conventional||US, International|